 .
 Contact your system administrator or hosting provider for additional details.

-To set up Scheduled Tasks on Windows XP, Vista and 7, as well as Windows 2003 Server and later, you can use schtasks.exe.
-Open command line and type in following commands:
+To set up Scheduled Tasks in Windows XP, Vista and 7, as well as Windows 2003 Server and later, you can use schtasks.exe.
+Open the command line and type in following commands:

 schtasks /create /ru "System" /sc minute /mo 5 /st 00:00:00 /tn "KBPublisher freq task" /tr "[PHP_DIR]\php.exe [KBP_DIRECTORY]\admin\cron\freq.php"